liserman/handcodeR/README.md

 By default, `handcode` uses the first uncoded line in the input data as start value.
 However, the option `start` allows users to specify with which observation they want to start their coding process.
-If we have uncoded lines of data within coded lines of data, we can also specify `start = "all_empty"` to annotate all lines that have not been coded yet in the order in which they appear.
+If we have uncoded lines of data spreaded out in between already coded lines of data, we can also specify `start = "all_empty"` to annotate all lines that have not been coded yet in the order in which they appear.

 Sometimes, we explicitly want to display texts in a random order to rule out that the context of a text within the larger body of texts